Community-Based Fact-Checking on Twitter's Birdwatch Platform: Introduction

 \textbf{Implications:} Our findings have direct implications for the Birdwatch platform and future attempts to implement community-based approaches to combat misinformation on social media.
-We show that users perceive a relatively high share of community-created fact checks (Birdwatch notes) as being informative, clear and helpful.
-Here we find that encouraging users to provide \emph{context} (\eg, by linking trustworthy sources) and avoid the use of inflammatory language is crucial for users to perceive community-based fact checks as helpful.
-Despite showing promising potential, our analysis also suggests that the Birdwatch's community-driven approach faces challenges concerning opinion speculation, biased views, and polarized opinions among the user base -- in particular with regards to influential accounts with high numbers of followers.
+We show that users perceive a relatively high share of community-created fact checks as being informative, clear and helpful.
+Here we find that encouraging users to provide {context} (\eg, by linking trustworthy sources) and avoid the use of inflammatory language is crucial for users to perceive community-based fact checks as helpful.
+Despite showing promising potential, our analysis suggests that Birdwatch's community-driven approach faces challenges concerning opinion speculation and polarization among the user base -- in particular with regards to influential accounts.